-Domaine Trapet - Gevrey-Chambertin Premier Cru - Capita - 2013
+Domaine Trapet - Gevrey-Chambertin Premier Cru - Alea - 2013

 is currently backordered.
 You may still purchase it now but we won't be able to ship it until it becomes available again.

 Variety: Pinot Noir